lechmazur/elimination_game/README.md

 - **Llama 3.3 70B**: "I'm voting out P4 because our private conversations revealed a strategic alignment that, while useful, also made P4 aware of my own strategic thinking, potentially making them a threat to my progression in the game."

 - **Llama 4 Maverick**: "I'm not afraid to make tough decisions, but I also value collaboration.
 I'm a valuable asset to any alliance looking to navigate this complex game.
 Eliminating me weakens a strong partnership.
 Choose strategic strength, choose P1."
+- **Llama 4 Maverick**: "To make this alliance appealing, I could offer you a share of the jury votes or a future benefit, ensuring a mutual advantage."

 - **Microsoft Phi-4**: "In contrast, P3 has shown a tendency to dominate conversations, often sidelining others' perspectives."
 - **Microsoft Phi-4**: "Hi P3, I'm energized by our partnership.
 Let's trust and adapt seamlessly to any challenges.
 Our unified strategy is our key to victory.
 Let's dominate this round and emerge as champions! 🌟 Ready to conquer!"